The Power of Journaling

-I’m not sure when I started using a journal, it was probably around 2016 when a lot of change was happening in my life.
+I’m not sure when I started journaling, it was probably around 2016 when a lot of change was happening in my life.
 Up until then, I never wrote anything down.

 All the writing I’d do – if you want to call it “writing” – was in work emails.
 I remember observing how I enjoyed creating emails, even though the subject was somewhat dull.

-I’d also write the occasional email to a friend, and I remember putting a ton of work into those – but by 2016, lengthy email writing had all but dried up.
-Social media and texting put paid to that.
+I’d write the occasional email to a friend, and I remember putting a ton of work into those – but by 2016, lengthy email writing had dried up.
+Social media ruined that.

 Offloading